Entire home

 Kyoto

-This holiday home is located in Sakyo Ward, a neighbourhood in Kyoto, and is in a rural area and in the mountains.
-Kawaramachi Street and Nishiki Market are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Mount Hiei and Arashiyama Bamboo Grove.
+Located in Sakyo Ward, a neighbourhood in Kyoto, this holiday home is in a rural area and in the mountains.
+Kyoto Imperial Palace and Heian Shrine are notable landmarks, and travellers looking to shop may want to visit Kawaramachi Street and Shijo Street.
 Kyoto Municipal Zoo and Funaoka Thermal Bath are also worth visiting.
-Take the opportunity to explore the area for outdoor excitement like hiking.
+Take the opportunity to explore the area for outdoor excitement like hiking/biking trails.

 What's nearby